Balajied Kupar Synrem

 Balajied Kupar Synrem (born 1989) is an Indian politician from Meghalaya.
 He is a member of the Meghalaya Legislative Assembly from Shella Assembly constituency, which is reserved for Scheduled Tribe community, in East Khasi Hills district.
-He won the 2023 Meghalaya Legislative Assembly election representing the United Democratic Party (Meghalaya).
+He was elected in the 2023 Meghalaya Legislative Assembly election representing the United Democratic Party (Meghalaya).

 Early life and education

 Syiem is from Jamew, Shella village, East Khasi Hills district, Meghalaya.
-He is the son of a doctor, Donkupar Roy, a former chief minister of Meghalaya.
-He completed his LLB in 2015 Amity Institute of Advanced Legal Studies, Amity University, Uttar Pradesh in 2015.
-He also did an LLB earlier in 2013 at Campus Law Center, New Delhi.
-He did his graduation in arts, in English honours, at Zakir Husain College, New Delhi in 2009.
-His wife is self employed.
+He is the son of, Donkupar Roy, a doctor and former chief minister of Meghalaya.
+He completed his LLB in 2015 at the Amity Institute of Advanced Legal Studies, Amity University, Uttar Pradesh in 2015.
+He also obtained an LLB in 2013 at Campus Law Center, New Delhi.
+He graduated in arts, in English honours, at Zakir Husain College, New Delhi in 2009.
+His wife is self-employed.

 Career

-Syiem won from Shella Assembly constituency representing United Democratic Party in the 2023 Meghalaya Legislative Assembly election.
-He polled 13,274 votes and defeated his nearest rival, Grace Mary Kharpuri of Nationalist People's Party, by a margin of 434 votes.
-He was first elected as a member of Meghalaya Legislative Assembly from Shella on 24 October 2019.
+Syiem was elected from the Shella Assembly constituency representing the United Democratic Party in the 2023 Meghalaya Legislative Assembly election.
+He polled 13,274 votes and defeated his nearest rival, Grace Mary Kharpuri of the Nationalist People's Party, by a margin of 434 votes.
+He was first elected as a member of the Meghalaya Legislative Assembly from Shella on 24 October 2019.